 Long Awaited Green Line Extension Opens Today North of Boston

-The Union Square Branch of the Green Line Extension Project, with service to Somerville, opens today in Massachusetts.
+The Union Square Branch of the Green Line Extension Project, with to Somerville, opens today in Massachusetts.

-The source article, linked below, includes more detail on the long history of planning leading up to today’s historic opening, as well as the most recent history of delays from the past several years.
+The source article, linked below, includes more detail on the long history of planning leading up to today’s historic opening, as well as the recent history of delays from the past several years.
 For more background, see also articles previewing the opening, published earlier this year by the Boston Globe and Boston.Com.

 Read More